leangjia/blender_docs/manual/animation/keyframes/keying_sets.rst

 ==========================

 The built-in *Whole Character* keying set is made to keyframe all properties that are likely to get animated in a character rig.
-It is is also implicitly used by Blender's :doc:`Pose Library system </animation/armatures/properties/pose_library>`.
+It is also implicitly used by the :doc:`Pose Library system </animation/armatures/properties/pose_library>`.

 In order to determine which bones to add keys for, and which bones to skip, the keying set uses the bone names.
 The following bone name prefixes will be skipped:

-- `DEF`
-- `GEO`
-- `MCH`
-- `ORG`
-- `COR`
-- `VIS`
+"COR", "DEF", "GEO", "MCH", "ORG", "VIS"